 19. Heals Hemorrhoids

 First things first, hemorrhoids are swollen and inflamed veins in the anus and rectum that can cause bleeding.
 Yes, they are as painful as they sound.
 You may know them by their laymen term ‘piles.’
-Applying witch hazel to the affected area (yes, your bum) can help reduce the bleeding and relieve some of the swelling, itching, and burning sensation due to its anti-inflammatory, astringent, and healing properties (17).
+Applying witch hazel to the affected area (yes, your bum) can help reduce the bleeding and burning sensation due to its anti-inflammatory, astringent, and wound healing properties (16).

 20. Reduces The Appearance Of Varicose Veins

 Varicose veins are gnarly and enlarged veins that appear on the legs and feet and can prove to be painful.
 The tannin content of witch hazel can help constrict the blood vessels and reduce the swelling caused by the varicose veins (17).
 Additionally, the gallic acid and essential oils present in it can help soothe the pain.
 Using cloth compresses of witch hazel is recommended in this case.

 You would think that any ingredient that works as an astringent would dry your skin out.
 But you couldn’t be more wrong!
 In fact, applying witch hazel to your skin right after stepping out of the shower can help dry out excess oils and lock in the moisture in your skin.
 However, if you’re using store-bought witch hazel, make sure you are using one without any alcohol in it as it will be counterproductive and make your skin dry.

 When it comes to hair and scalp care, there’s nothing that witch hazel cannot do.
 It can tame down frizzy hair and add volume to it.
 We already know that witch hazel helps dry out excess oils and grease, which makes it great to be used on oily hair.
 The vasoconstrictive properties of witch hazel also mean that massaging it into your scalp helps increase the blood circulation in it, thus reducing hair fall.